awav/carnd-p5/README.md

                     yield ((x_beg, y_beg), (x_end, y_end))
 ```

-This is params which I used for Slicer generator:
+Below you can see parameters which I used for Slicer generator:

 ```python
     def slice_params(self, height=720, width=1280):